 In September 2013, the Kansas Department of Transportation accepted bids for the K-10 South Lawrence Trafficway Project.
 Planned as a three-year phased construction project and budgeted at nearly $130 million, the plans for the project called for the relocation and reconstruction of a portion of 31st Street between Haskell Avenue and O’Connel Road within the city limits of Lawrence, Kansas.

-Rybolt Road – Hamilton County, Ohio
+Rybolt Road – Hamilton County, OH

 A growing concern from community members over safety hazards at the intersection of Rybolt Rd and Wesselman Rd influenced Hamilton County officials to act.
 The development of a multifamily subdivision along Rybolt would increase daily traffic along the road significantly.
 In April of 2014, the Hamilton County Engineer’s Office released construction plans for a $5.76 million-dollar project to update the intersection at Rybolt and Wesselman.
 The roads would be widened, flattened, and straightened, adding dedicated turn lanes and new sewer lines.
 The plan also stated that the retaining walls that had previously lined the intersection would be replaced.

-Wingate by Wyndham Hotel – Nashville, Tennessee
+Wingate by Wyndham Hotel – Nashville, TN

 In the summer of 2016, the Wyndham Hotel Group broke ground on a Wingate by Wyndham hotel at One Century Boulevard near the Nashville International Airport.
 The 4-story, 123-room hotel would be the first of its type in the Nashville market and part of $250 million nationwide effort to expand the mid-scale brand by more than 10% over a 2-year period.
 Corinthian Development Company of Morgan Hill, California, a veteran development partner to the hospitality industry and serving as the owner’s agent, selected local Nashville general contractor R.G.
 Anderson Company to construct the $11 million project.

-Bellefonte Riverfront – Centre County, Pennsylvania
+Bellefonte Riverfront – Centre County, PA